markwbennett/SPA_Scrape/README.md

 ## Features

-- Searches for cases by specific attorney bar numbers across all Texas courts
+- Searches for cases by specific attorney bar numbers across all Texas courts using the "All Courts" option
 - Excludes inactive cases (searches only active cases)
 - Extracts detailed case information including parties and attorneys
 - Extracts document links with metadata from both events and briefs tables
-- Handles pagination automatically across multiple courts
+- Handles pagination automatically
 - Outputs structured data in JSON format
 - Generates comprehensive summary reports